Battle of Waterberg

-The Battle of Waterberg (Battle of Ohamakari) took place on August 11, 1904 at the Waterberg, German South West Africa (modern day Namibia), and was the decisive battle in the German campaign against the Herero.
+The Battle of Waterberg (Battle of Ohamakari) took place on August 11, 1904, at the Waterberg, German South West Africa (modern day Namibia), and was the decisive battle in the German campaign against the Herero.

 Armies

 The German Imperial Forces were under the command of Lieutenant General Lothar von Trotha and numbered just over 1,500.
 They were armed with 1,625 modern rifles, 30 artillery pieces and 14 machine guns.

 The Herero were under the command of Samuel Maharero and – in expectation of peace negotiations – had assembled some 3,500-6,000 warriors along with their families.
 The total number of Hereros in the area is estimated at 25,000 to 50,000.
 Some of them were armed with traditional close combat weapons called kirri.

 Preparations for battle

-From the opening of the Herero Revolt in January 1904 until June 11, 1904, the German military efforts had been directed by colonial Governor Colonel Theodor Leutwein.
+From the opening of the Herero Wars in January 1904 until June 11, 1904, the German military efforts had been directed by colonial Governor Colonel Theodor Leutwein.
 Leutwein combined a policy of military pressure with communication with the Herero to negotiate a settlement to the hostilities.
 The Germans achieved moderate military success in a series of skirmishes before cornering the Herero at the Waterberg Plateau.
 However, the Kaiserreich replaced Leutwein with Lieutenant General Lothar von Trotha, expecting Trotha to end the revolt with a decisive military victory.

 The Waterberg Plateau where the Herero concentrated lay 100 km east of the railhead source of German supplies, so Trotha spent nearly three months (June, July, and part of August) transporting troops and supplies by ox-drawn carts to the site of the expected battle.
 In the meantime, the Herero, estimated around 60,000 men, women, and children, with an equal number of cattle, drew on meager grass and water supplies while awaiting overtures from the Germans.

+On the eve of the battle the Germans around the Waterberg were organized into six columns: